IBM/tririga-occupancy/README.md

 Next, open a terminal and navigate to the `app` directory

 Run the following command using the included `WebViewSync_3.6.0.jar` binary to authenticate to the TRIRIGA server.
-This will prompt for the URL, and credentials, and place them in a `WebViewSync.json` file.
+This will prompt for the URL, and password, and place them in a `WebViewSync.json` file.
 ```
 java -jar WebViewSync_3.6.0.jar init
 ```